NickRimmer/RustApi/README.md

 - **Endpoint** - public url for Api listener
 - **LogToFile** - if set *true* then logs will be stored in folder `\server\oxide\logs\RustApi`
-- **SkipAuthentication** - will skip authentication for Api requests
 - **Users** - list of users, who can use your Api

 ## Api configuration: User